 We hope to never put you in this position.
 If your recipient says they haven’t received your money yet, please ask them to check the following:

 The sender name they’re looking for.
-Your recipient should be looking for a transaction on their bank statement from Wise — they won’t see your name.
+Your recipient can try looking for a transaction on their bank statement from Wise — they might not see your name.
 The transfer might also come from one of our partners, but the amount and reference should still help find the payout.

 The recipient’s bank details.
 If they’re not right, your money could take longer to arrive, or get returned to us.

 The currency the recipient’s account is in.
 Your recipient’s account may be in a currency that’s different to the one you’ve sent them.
-If that’s the case, they could have got a different amount from us because their bank might have converted the money again.
+If that’s the case, they could get a different amount from us because their bank might have converted the money.

 Getting a receipt.